drcano/cse15l-lab-reports/lab4.md

 output: ![Image](gitpush.jpg)

-comments: To solidfy the changes to the repository, I committed the changes using the command `git commit -am "new update"`, the `-a` option allows us to skip the `git add` command and go straight to committing the changes in the repository.
-After the changes are committed, we can push the changes to the repository using the `git push` command and our repository is fully updated.
+comments: To solidfy the changes to the main repository on github, I committed the changes from my local machine using the command `git commit -am "new update"`, the `-a` option allows us to skip the `git add` command and go straight to committing the changes from our local directory to the main github repository.
+After the changes are committed, we can push the changes to the main github repository branch using the `git push` command and our main github repository is fully updated with the changes that we made on our local machine.
+We can use the `git log` command to see the author, date, and message for the commit that was made.